voucherifyio/sdk-java-openapi-based/docs/CustomersApi.md

     //X-App-Token.setApiKeyPrefix("Token");

     CustomersApi apiInstance = new CustomersApi(defaultClient);
-    Integer limit = 56; // Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+    Integer limit = 56; // Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
     Integer page = 56; // Integer | Which page of results to return.
+The lowest value is `1`.
     String email = "email_example"; // String | Limit the customers to the ones that have this specific email address.
     String city = "city_example"; // String | Limit the customers to the ones that are located in the specified city.
     String name = "name_example"; // String | Filter customers by the name property.